About the OPPORTUNITY

 - Materials & Supplies - Equipment purchases and/or rentals

-- Presentation & Documentation - Costs related to producing materials, such as slides, discs, catalogs, demos, manuscripts, and marketing materials
+- Presentations & Documentation - Costs related to producing materials, such as slides, discs, catalogs, demos, manuscripts, and marketing materials

-- Training, Workshops, Classes - Education directly related to your arts practice or business growth
+- Trainings, workshops, & classes - Education directly related to your arts practice or arts business growth

 Artist Eligibility:

-- Must be a professional artist living and working in Lake, Orange, Osceola or Seminole counties.
+- Must be a professional working artist living and working in Lake, Orange, Osceola, or Seminole counties.

 - Proof of residency will be required to receive payment